The Shadow Land

 Elizabeth Kostova’s new novel is a tale of immense scope that delves into the horrors of a century and traverses the culture and landscape of this mysterious country.
 Suspenseful and beautifully written, it explores the power of stories and the hope and meaning that can sometimes be found in the aftermath of loss.

-PRAISE FOR THE SHADOW LAND BY ELIZABETH KOSTOVA
+PRAISE FOR ELIZABETH KOSTOVA AND THE SHADOW LAND

 ‘In this brilliant work, what appears at first a minor mystery quickly becomes emblematic of a whole country’s hidden history.
 Lyrical and compelling, The Shadow Land proves a profound meditation on how evil is inflicted, endured and, through courage and compassion, defeated.
 Elizabeth Kostova’s third novel clearly establishes her as one of America’s finest writers.’
 Ron Rash

 ‘Transporting…draws us into Bulgarian history and character revelation like an elegant, mysterious labyrinth.
 Page-turning, evocative and richly imagined.’
 Dominic Smith

 ‘Recommend[ed]…to readers seeking outstanding and suspenseful historical fiction.’
 Booklist

 ‘Beautifully written, gently gripping novel from the author of bestselling The Historian, in which enduring love, persistent guilt and lingering evil combine to powerful effect.’
 Daily Mail